In this article

 • Operating expenses (OPEX): The bulk of essential expenses typically fall under the umbrella of operating expenses.
 OPEX represents the costs incurred during the normal course of business activities.
 It encompasses rent, equipment, inventory, payroll, insurance, and research and development.
 While marketing expenses could also fit here, they’re not considered essential for business survival.

 • Non-operating expenses: Any expense that doesn't align with the definition of an operating expense falls into the non-operating category.
 This includes interest payments on debt, inventory write-offs, legal settlements, and investment losses.
-Some non-operating expenses may not be immediately obvious, highlighting the importance of expense management software and clear expense guidelines for accurate categorization.
+Some non-operating business expenses may not be immediately obvious, highlighting the importance of expense management software and clear expense guidelines for accurate categorization.

 These four expense categories serve as cornerstones in the intricate framework of expense management and financial decision-making.
 They help businesses maintain fiscal health, optimize tax benefits, and make sure that every dollar spent aligns with strategic objectives.